GSV23/GSV23.github.io/directions.md

   from Trento Train Station to Levico Terme Train Station.
 Then, it takes only 20 minutes walk from Levico Terme Train Station to Bellavista Relax Hotel

-# How to leave Bellavista Relax Hotel in Levico Terme On June 9th
+# How to leave Bellavista Relax Hotel

-- Shuttle-buses will be organized by CIRM from Bellavista Relax Hotel in Levico Terme to Trento Train Station.
+- Shuttle-buses will be organized by CIRM from Bellavista Relax Hotel in Levico Terme to Trento Train Station on June 9th.

 - If your departure is earlier, it takes only 20 minutes walk from Bellavista Relax Hotel to Levico Terme Train Station; you can use Trenitalia web-page to